Top Tourist Places in Chennai

 One of the live examples of British history in India, Fort St. George, is one of the official buildings of the British Empire in Chennai, and the first English fortress in India.
 Founded in 1644 at the coastal city of Madras, the place serves as a museum today.
 The gigantic monument and the architecture are sure to make you appreciate the British artistry.
 The place is open for tourists.
 You can visit to witness artifacts, paintings, coins, silverware, arms, documents, and much more.

-ARIGNAR ZOOLOGICAL PARK
+ARIGNAR ANNA ZOOLOGICAL PARK

 For animal lovers, this place is beyond missing.
 It is home to more than 500 rare species, which are mostly endangered.
 Pay a visit to the zoo and be a part of the various safaris offered, such as Lion Safari and the Elephant Safari.
 Not just home to the endangered species, it also boasts of a rich variety of flora and fauna of the region.
 Situated at a distance of 32 kms from Chennai city, the zoological park is a great weekend spot to visit with your little ones.
 Also, witness the aquarium, crocodile house, butterfly house, and amphibian house, which the place has to offer.